 As a father, I know firsthand how difficult and disruptive conflict can be during the teen years.
-And after almost four decades as a therapist, I also know that some conflicts just don’t resolve the way we’d like.
+And after almost four decades as a therapist, even though I know how to deal with a family conflict, I also know that some conflicts just don’t resolve the way we’d like.

 It would be great if we could solve all family conflicts in a few easy steps.
 But in real families, some conflicts can’t be resolved easily.
 Serious issues involving dangerous or violent situations require professional help and an approach that produces an immediate result.
 But most unresolved family conflicts are a normal part of living with other people even though they can feel like an ominous storm that keeps building in strength and intensity.

 Maybe you don’t like who your daughter is dating, but pushing the issue doesn’t change the situation.
 Or maybe your constant conflict centers around daily fights over homework.